saflo76/shellkit/README.md

 So what does FRPO:

-``frpo-1metascan`` searches into paths specified as arguments for files metadata (date/size/pathname) collection and outputs a FRPO-formatted text.
+``frpo-1metascan`` searches into paths specified as arguments to collect files metadata (date/size/pathname) and outputs a FRPO-formatted text.
 The effective way is to run it from on a common base directory and use relative paths in the arguments, since later the same relative hierarchy will be mirrored under the saving destination.\